Royal Artillery Memorial: Commissioning

 The committee then approached the sculptor Charles Sargeant Jagger in early 1921.
 Jagger trained as a metal engraver before attending the Royal College of Art.
 He served in the infantry during the First World War and was injured at the battles of Gallipoli and Neuve-Église, being awarded the Military Cross.
 At the end of the war, Jagger became involved in the design of war memorials, which formed the basis of his artistic reputation.
 His first major memorial commission was the Hoylake and West Kirby War Memorial.
 The realism and starkness of the sculptures there marked Jagger out as unconventional among war memorial designers.
 Nonetheless, it was highly celebrated after it was exhibited at the Royal Academy in 1921, and led to other commissions across England and on foreign battlefields.
 Other examples include the Great Western Railway War Memorial at Paddington station in London, Portsmouth War Memorial, and the Anglo-Belgian Memorial in Brussels, though the Royal Artillery memorial is arguably his leading work.

 Most of these works were in the design stage or under construction concurrently.
-Jagger was approached by the RAWCF both because of his reputation as a designer and because of his service as an infantry officer, although the American artist John Sargent, a patron of Jagger's, may have encouraged the committee to consider the young artist.
-General Sir John Du Cane, a member of the RAWCF committee, encouraged his fellow members to consider Jagger on the grounds that the memorial would be the work which established Jagger's reputation and thus the sculptor would produce his best work.
+Jagger was approached by the RAWCF both because of his reputation as a designer and because of his service as an infantry officer, although the American artist John Singer Sargent, a patron of Jagger's, may have encouraged the committee to consider the young artist.
+General Sir John Du Cane, a member of the RAWCF committee, encouraged his fellow members to consider Jagger on the grounds that the memorial would be the work which would establish Jagger's reputation, and thus the sculptor would produce his best work.
 The RAWCF requested that he submit a model for a realist sculpture, which should include a group of soldiers in bronze on a pedestal.
 The RAWCF felt that a realist design would have broader appeal and would be inclusive of the tastes of ordinary artillerymen—rather than catering solely for the tastes of the officers—while at the same time creating a historical record of the era for future generations.